Jako/Crosslinks/docs/usage.md

 ## Introduction

-This MODX Extra adds a custom manager page that allows you to create & maintain a list of crosslinks in your site.
+This MODX Extra adds a custom manager page that allows you to create and maintain a list of crosslinks in your site.
 Entries into the crosslinks take the form of `text => resource` where `text` is the linktext and `resource` is the linked resource.

 ## Plugin